-As at August 12, 2024, Alberta Health Services ("AHS") has not announced funding increases for the year commencing April 1, 2024.
-However, in 2024, AHS provided continuing care operators with one-time funding for the 2023-24 fiscal year through its Aging with Dignity program, funded through a bilateral agreement with the Government of Canada.
-This funding was provided to compensate operators for higher mortgage interest costs, staffing agency use and in some instances high vacancy.
-As a result, the Company recognized \$2.1 million in one-time funding in Q2 2024.
+In Q2 2024, the Company recognized \$2.1 million of one-time funding provided to continuing care operators by AHS for the 2023-24 fiscal year through AHS' Aging with Dignity program, funded through a bilateral agreement with the Government of Canada.
+This funding was provided to compensate operators for higher mortgage interest costs, staffing agency use and low occupancy in some homes.